Albert S. Ruddy: Career

-While he was at USC, he accompanied his girlfriend, who was employed on one of Roger Corman's first movies, to Palm Springs and wound up becoming the art director for The Beast with a Million Eyes (1955).
-Ruddy also designed a monster for the film for $50.
+While at USC, Ruddy accompanied his girlfriend, who was employed on one of Roger Corman's first movies, to Palm Springs and ended up becoming the art director for The Beast with a Million Eyes (1955).
+For $50, he also designed a monster for the film.

 Ruddy worked designing homes for a construction company, in Hackensack, New Jersey.
-This eventually led to him meeting Warner Brothers studio chief Jack L. Warner, who offered him a job in Los Angeles after being impressed by Ruddy's knowledge and enthusiasm.
+This eventually led to him meeting Warner Brothers studio chief Jack L. Warner, who was impressed by Ruddy's knowledge and enthusiasm, and offered him a job in Los Angeles.

 After a short stint at Warner Brothers, Ruddy moved on to become a programmer trainee at the RAND Corporation in Santa Monica, California.
 Returning to entertainment, Ruddy became a television writer at Universal Studios, but left when Marlon Brando Sr., father of the actor Marlon Brando, hired him to produce Wild Seed (1965), which was produced by Brando Jr.'s Pennebaker Productions.

-With this film completed, Ruddy co-created Hogan's Heroes (CBS, 1965–1971), which was a critical and commercial success and ran for six seasons, despite network doubts about the suitability of WWII Nazis as comedic characters.
+With this film completed, Ruddy co-created with Bernard Fein Hogan's Heroes (CBS, 1965–1971), which was a critical and commercial success and ran for six seasons, despite network doubts about the suitability of WWII Nazis as comedic characters.
 As the sitcom wound down its run, Ruddy returned to films, producing two comedies: Little Fauss and Big Halsy (1970), about two motorcycle racers, and Making It (1971), about a sexually triumphant high school student who beds the gerontophobic wife of his gym teacher.

 In 1972, he produced The Godfather, an adaptation of Mario Puzo's novel.
-During the development of The Godfather, Ruddy held secret meetings with Joseph Colombo, Colombo's son and even 1,500 delegates of the Italian-American Civil Rights League which led to him gaining trust that the film would not stereotype or defame Italians.
+During the development of The Godfather, Ruddy held secret meetings with Joseph Colombo, Colombo's son, and 1,500 delegates of the Italian-American Civil Rights League, which led to him gaining trust that the film would not stereotype or defame Italians.
 His numerous meetings with Anthony Colombo proved very productive in gaining trust from the League and the Colombo Family.
 The film was a massive commercial and critical success and is regarded as one of the best films ever made, as well as a landmark of the gangster genre.
 The film was nominated for eleven Academy Awards and won three - including Ruddy's first of two Oscars for Best Picture.

 In 1974, Ruddy produced an adaptation of his own story treatment as The Longest Yard.
 The film, which has been described as "the first successful modern sports movie", was very successful financially and was subsequently remade twice with Ruddy as executive producer (as Mean Machine (2001) and as The Longest Yard (2005).

 The following year, Ruddy produced director and animator Ralph Bakshi's satirical film Coonskin (1975).
 The film was extremely controversial and initially received negative reviews, but it would eventually earn critical acclaim.
 It is one of director Quentin Tarantino's favorite movies.